 Ranking The Series A Redeemable Preferred Stock will rank senior in rights and preferences to our common stock and to any other class or series of our capital stock that does not indicate that it is on par with or senior to our Series A Redeemable Preferred Stock.
 Our Series A Redeemable Preferred Stock will rank junior in rights and preferences to any series of preferred stock issued in the future which provides that it is senior to our Series A Redeemable Preferred Stock.
 Prospective investors should note that our articles of incorporation permit our board of directors to designate one or more classes or series of preferred stock from time to time in the future, and to establish the rights, preferences and limitations of each such class or series.
 Should our board of directors determine that it is in the best interests of the Company or our shareholders to designate and issue shares of preferred stock that have rights and preferences senior to those of the Series A Redeemable Preferred Stock, our board of directors may establish such rights and may issue such capital stock without the approval of holders of the Series A Redeemable Preferred Stock or any other class or series of our capital stock.
 Dividends The Series A Redeemable Preferred Stock will be entitled to receive dividends when and as declared by our board of directors out of funds legally available therefor, at a rate equal to \$0.22 per share per year (the "Annual Dividend").
-Since the Annual Dividend on a newly issued share of Series A Redeemable Preferred Stock will commence on the first day of the calendar quarter following the issuance of such share, and all of the shares of Series A Redeemable Preferred Stock sold in the offering during 2021 are expected to be issued at or just prior to December 31, 2021, while all of the shares of Series A Redeemable Preferred Stock sold in the offering during 2022 are expected to be issued at or just prior to December 31, 2022, the Annual Dividend will accrue from January 1, 2022 on all shares of Series A Redeemable Preferred Stock sold in this offering in 2021 and from January 1, 2023 on all shares of Series A Redeemable Preferred Stock sold in this offering in 2022.
-Prospective investors should note that no right shall accrue to the holders of the shares of Series A Redeemable Preferred Stock by reason of the fact that the Annual Dividend bear or accrue any interest or additional dividends.
+Since the Annual Dividend on a newly issued share of Series A Redeemable Preferred Stock will commence on the first day of the calendar quarter following the issuance of such share, and all of the shares of Series A Redeemable Preferred Stock sold in the offering during 2022 are expected to be issued at or just prior to December 31, 2022, the Annual Dividend will accrue from January 1, 2023 on all shares of Series A Redeemable Preferred Stock sold in this offering in 2022.
+Prospective investors should note that no right shall accrue to the holders of the shares of Series A Redeemable Preferred Stock by reason of the fact that the Annual Dividend is not declared in any prior year, nor shall any undeclared or unpaid Annual Dividend bear or accrue any interest or additional dividends.
 Dividends accrued but not paid will not bear interest or additional dividends but will be added to the liquidation preference of the Series A Redeemable Preferred Stock until declared and paid.
 If the Annual Dividend is declared and paid, such declaration will occur annually in the month of November.
 If declared, the dividend record date and payment will be in December for dividends accrued in that calendar year.
 The Company intends to pay any accumulated dividends in advance of any currently accrued dividends.